agile-lab-dev/witboost-templates-gallery/docs/index.md

+---
+sidebar_position: 0
+---

+# Templates Overview

-The Templates Gallery aims to provide a comprehensive guide to building templates for Witboost.
-Templates are a core part of the user experience when using Witboost, as such for the Platform Team it is crucial to develop easy-to-use, intuitive, reusable templates.
+This documentation provides a comprehensive guide to building templates for Witboost.
+Templates are a core part of the user experience when using Witboost, and as such for the Platform Team it is crucial to develop easy-to-use, intuitive, reusable templates.

-This Gallery includes guidelines on how to design the wizard and other parts of a template, best practices to follow when working on them, and examples of reusable snippets that can be incorporated in your templates.
+This section includes reference documentation on Witboost templates and its customization, guidelines on how to design the wizard and other parts of a template, best practices to follow when working on them, and examples of reusable snippets that can be incorporated in templates.

 ### What's a Template?